 While the idea continues to make waves on the Internet, CCD researchers say cellphones or cell towers don’t play a role in colony collapse disorder.

-So when pollinators began dying off in shocking numbers, it made sense to look at some of the new classes of “Frankenplants” that Monsanto had created.
+So when pollinators began dying off in shocking numbers, it made sense to look at some of the new classes of GMO crops.
 So-called Bt Corn, which expresses the toxin produced by the organism Bacillus thuringiensis, was first marketed in 1996 to protect crops from pests like corn rootworm and corn borer.
-By 2000, it was clear that Monarch butterflies were being impacted by poisoned pollen that was being carried on the wind and was contaminating critical butterfly food sources like milkweeds.
+By 2000, it was clear that monarch butterflies were being impacted by poisoned pollen that was being carried on the wind and was contaminating critical butterfly food sources like milkweeds.

 So what about honeybees?
 Well, it doesn’t appear that Bt corn causes damage to bee colonies — at least not on its own, and not in the short term.
 And this is where the story of CCD gets really complicated because it involves sublethal but chronic exposure to chemicals, toxic accumulation in honeycomb, the pH of different feeds, even the genetic diversity of a single hive.